 Here’s a screenshot of what it looks like:

 41. Phone Number Vs. No Phone Number: Pretty self-explanatory.
 You can try your cell number too, which could add some “oh, wow.
-He/She gave the cell number” value to it.
+He or She gave the cell number” value to it.

 Post Script Split Test Ideas